Bias busting

 When it comes to diversity in the

-workplace, there are
+workplace, there are countless ways

 that every person in the engineering

-and geoscience community
+and geoscience community can be a

 role model for their peers, their

-students and the public
+students and the public.

-The first step is to educate yourself on the issues.
 Create safe spaces for discussion and listen to your co-workers, believe them when they bring you information that may not align with your own personal experience.

 Next, work to understand your own internal, or implicit, biases.
 These are biases arise from subconscious associations, which may even contradict your explicit values.
 To have bias is normal, at times even helpful, but biases can also be harmful.
 So being aware of yours is an important step to ensure you do not let it impact your judgment or behaviour towards others.

 Finally, use your privilege, whatever it may look like, to create an environment for others to speak up and support them in making changes to our industry that will benefit current employees and those to come.
-For example, you could question and discuss internal policies that may not reflect the needs of all employees, and work to change them.

 Most importantly, do everything in your power to make the engineering and geoscience community one that is inclusive, open and inviting to people from all identities, backgrounds and cultures.